chapel-lang/chapel/doc/rst/technotes/interfaces.rst

 interfaces (described in this section), the compiler will also automatically generate an implementation if the required methods were generated.

-For or instance, consider the following snippet:
+For instance, consider the following snippet:

 .. code-block:: chapel